What is EBITA?

 Suppose the income statement of Company X for 2018 and 2019 shows the following sections:

-The increased sales and reduced profit can be explained using EBITA.
-When the company’s sales were adjusted for taxes, interest, and amortization expenses, the result was recorded as a loss.
+The higher sales with smaller profit can be explained using EBITA.
+When the company’s net income is adjusted for taxes, interest, and amortization expenses, the profit instead increases.

 EBITA for 2018 = $1,394,000 + $6,000 + $35,000 + $0 = $1,435,000